University Medical Center of Southern Nevada

 - Program Director: Douglas Fraser, MD FACS

 A two year Acute Care Surgery Fellowship is offered in our busy Level I Adult and Level II Pediatric Trauma Centers.
 The first year consists of the fellow matching into our ACGME approved Critical Care Fellowship.
-Deborah Kuhls, MD is the Program Director for Surgical Critical Care.
-The second year involves advanced surgical training in the Nation’s first AAST approved Acute Care Fellowship Program.
+The second year involves advanced surgical training in the Nation’s first AAST approved Acute Care Surgery Fellowship Program.
 The Acute Care Surgery curriculum includes trauma surgery, acute general surgery, pediatric surgery, thoracic surgery, vascular surgery, hepatobiliary surgery, neurologic surgery, orthopedic surgery, and interventional radiology.
-Electives are offered in burn surgery, colon and rectal surgery, rural surgery, and Trauma systems.
+Electives are offered in burn surgery, colon and rectal surgery, thoracic surgery and Trauma systems [EMS experience].
 Training is completed at the University Medical Center, Nevada’s only level I and Pediatric Level II Trauma Center.
-The Trauma Center cares for 4,500 patients a year and performs over 300 exploratory laparotomies and 50 thoracotomies a year.
-In addition there are over 2500 acute surgical cases per year.
+The Trauma Center cares for 4,500 patients a year and performs over 400 exploratory laparotomies and 75 thoracotomies a year.
+In addition there are over 3000 acute surgical cases per year.

 Requirements include completion of an approved residency in General Surgery and that the applicant be BE/BC.
-Applicants must also qualify for Nevada licensure and malpractice coverage.
-In addition to clinical excellence a documented commitment to academic excellence is essential.
+Applicants must also qualify for a Nevada medical license and malpractice coverage.
+In addition to clinical excellence, a documented commitment to academic excellence is essential.

-We have the only "stand alone" trauma center west of the Mississippi River, with a dedicated trauma resuscitation area, helical CT scanner, Angiography Suite and three dedicated Operative Suites.
-A dedicated 14-bed Trauma Intensive care Unit adjoins the Resuscitation and Operating areas.
+We have the only "stand alone" trauma center west of the Mississippi River, with a dedicated trauma resuscitation area, CT scanner, angiography suite and three dedicated operating rooms for trauma and trauma ICU cases.
+A dedicated 14-bed Trauma Intensive Care Unit adjoins the Resuscitation and Operating areas.

 In 2015, the Department of Graduate Medical Education at the University of Nevada School of Medicine is pleased to offer an Added Qualifications in Burn Surgery Program for fellows interested in Burn Surgery.
 This program runs simultaneously with the ACGME Approved Surgical Critical Care Fellowship and AAST Approved Acute Care Surgery Fellowship that currently exist.
 This program is optional and incoming fellows must indicate their interest at the beginning of fellowship.